mattwynne/robot_tournament/games/rock_paper_scissors/README.markdown

 ## Protocol

-When asked to move, your robot should respond with one of the following strings:
+When asked to move, your robot should respond with one of the following strings to the standard out:

     rock
 or